CAREamics/careamics.github.io/docs/guides/index.md

 1. There are several convenience functions to create a configuration, but you can also create it entirely manually.
 Head to the configuration section to know more!

+2. Obviously, one should choose a more reasonable number of epochs for training.

-2. The CAREamist allows training, predicting and exporting the model.
+3. The CAREamist allows training, predicting and exporting the model.
 Refer to the CAREamist section to learn more about it.
 There is also an alternative for more advance users, which we call the Lightning API.

+4. One should use real data for training!

-3. Models can be exported to the [BioImage Model Zoo](https://bioimage.io/) format.
+5. Models can be exported to the [BioImage Model Zoo](https://bioimage.io/) format.

 !!! warning "Work in progress"